PAUL-OMIKUNLE/Tiny_python_projects/README.md

 - [x] Chapter 6: Wc
 - [x] Chapter 7: Grashlycrumb (Looking up items in a dictionary)
 - [x] Chapter 8: Apples and Banannas (Find and replace)
+- [x] Chapter 9: Dial-a-Curse( Generating random insults from lists of words)